-Tom Stevenson, the UK sparkling wine expert and founder of the CSWWC, conducted the world’s first practical demonstration of growing light-struck aromas against unaffected samples of the same wine at the International Sparkling Wine Symposium in 2013.
+“Light strike taints can start to develop as soon as the wine bottle is removed from its cardboard box.” commented Tom Stevenson, the UK sparkling wine expert, founder of the CSWWC, and the first person to demonstrate to a live audience (ISWS 2013) the progressively foul light strike aromas in the same bottled in different coloured glass.
 He states “Clear glass is most commonly used for Rosé and Blanc de Blancs styles.
 Producers always blame the marketing people for demanding clear glass bottles and whereas this might be true, it is a fundamentally a quality control issue, and for the sake of longterm reputation, no self-respecting producer should allow marketing to overrule quality control.
 They should switch to dark glass bottles, tick the box and move on.
 English sparkling wine is ahead of the game, as is Trentodoc, but Champagne lags behind.
-All the clear glass bottles in my cellar have always been double-bagged in black plastic and since I introduced this safeguard at the CSWWC in 2015, the instance of faulty bottles has dropped by 94%.
-Why other competitions have not followed suit when the science of light struck aromas is known and the remedy is so cheap and easy to deploy, I cannot imagine.
-Perhaps they don’t care?”
+All the clear glass bottles in my cellar have always been double-bagged in black plastic and since I introduced this safeguard at the CSWWC in 2015, the instance of faulty bottles has dropped by 94%”

-Brad Greatrix, winemaker for Nyetimberis passionate about the topic of light strike.
+Brad Greatrix, winemaker for Nyetimber is hugely passionate about the topic of light strike.

-- Ensure bottles are kept covered at all times in the winery, by using opaque black shrink wrap on bins and stillage or but placing wine immediately into cardboard boxes.
+- Until you stop using clear glass bottles, ensure bottles are kept covered at all times in the winery, by using opaque shrink wrap on bins and stillages, or by placing wine immediately into cardboard boxes.

 Wine merchants, bars and restaurants

 - Keep stock at risk of light strike away from direct light, including window displays.

 - Change damaging lighting such as fluorescents tubes to more wine-friendly low energy bulbs.